weirdgloop/cresbot/README.md

 ```yaml
 tasks            : null
 ```
-* `tasks` is a placeholder for the list of tasks rquested to be run from the command line.
+* `tasks` is a placeholder for the list of tasks requested to be run from the command line.